adammathes/snkt/README.md

     date: 2017-02-08
     valid: totes

     This post will have an explicitly set title (ooh! fancy!) instead of inferred from the filename.

     It will also have an explicitly set date instead of inferring it from the file creation/modification time.

-    `totes` will be stored in the post's `meta` map under `valid.` You don't have to worry about that right now, I'll explain later.
-Maybe.
+    `totes` will be stored in the post's `meta` map under `valid.` You don't have to worry about that right now.
+Honest.

 ## Templates